Andy Holt (politician): Tennessee House of Representatives (2011–2021)

-Agricultural Issues
+Agricultural issues

-Of the two bills impacting agricultural operations that were introduced by Holt, one gained national attention.
-Holt's HB 1191 (and companion SB 1248 introduced by Senator Dolores R. Gresham (R-26)) required anyone intentionally recording images documenting cruelty against livestock to, within 48 hours, report the violation and submit unedited photographs or video recordings to law enforcement.
+Holt sponsored HB 1191 (with companion SB 1248 introduced by Dolores Gresham), requiring anyone intentionally recording images documenting cruelty against livestock to report the violation and submit unedited photographs or video recordings to law enforcement within 48 hours.
 The bill made violation of the law a class C misdemeanor punishable by fine.

-This type of bill, sometimes characterized as “anti-whistleblower” or “ag-gag” legislation, sparked heated public discourse.
-Rep. Holt asserted that the bill was intended to quickly expose animal cruelty.
+This type of bill, sometimes characterized as "anti-whistleblower" or "ag-gag" legislation, sparked heated public discourse.
+Holt asserted that the bill was intended to expose animal cruelty.
 However, animal protection organizations, such as the ASPCA, the Humane Society of the United States, and Mercy for Animals opposed the bill, arguing that it would instead result in short, incomplete investigations and prevent whistleblowers from coming forward, for fear of prosecution.

-In public debate over HB 1191 after it passed and before it was signed into law by the governor, Rep. Holt sent an email to HSUS Public Policy Coordinator Kayci McLeod saying that "propagandist groups of radical animal activists, like your fraudulent and reprehensibly disgusting organization of maligned animal abuse profiteering corporatists ... are intent on using animals the same way human-traffickers use 17 year old women," and referring to HSUS methods as "tape and rape".
+In public debate over HB 1191 after it passed and before it was signed into law by the governor, Holt sent an email to HSUS Public Policy Coordinator Kayci McLeod saying that "propagandist groups of radical animal activists, like your fraudulent and reprehensibly disgusting organization of maligned animal abuse profiteering corporatists ... are intent on using animals the same way human-traffickers use 17 year old women," and referring to HSUS methods as "tape and rape".

-Rep. Holt also debated the issue, via Twitter, with country singer Carrie Underwood.
-Underwood criticized Tennessee lawmakers saying “Shame on TN lawmakers for passing the Ag Gag bill.
+Holt also debated the issue via Twitter with country singer Carrie Underwood.
+Underwood criticized Tennessee lawmakers, saying, "Shame on TN lawmakers for passing the Ag Gag bill.
 If Gov. Bill Haslam signs this, he needs to expect me at his front door.
-Who’s with me?”
-Holt replied, “I would say that if Carrie Underwood will stick to singing, I’ll stick to lawmaking.”
-Underwood, in turn replied “I should stick to singing?
-Wow…sorry, I’m just a tax paying citizen concerned for the safety of my family.”
+Who's with me?"
+Holt replied, "I would say that if Carrie Underwood will stick to singing, I'll stick to lawmaking."
+Underwood, in turn, replied, "I should stick to singing?
+Wow…sorry, I'm just a tax paying citizen concerned for the safety of my family."

 On May 13, 2013, Tennessee Governor Bill Haslam indicated that he would veto the bill because the Attorney General called the law "constitutionally suspect", because it appears to repeal parts of Tennessee's Shield Law without saying so, and because "there are concerns from some district attorneys that the act actually makes it more difficult to prosecute animal cruelty cases".

+Removal of Confederate memorials

+Holt supported a 2018 bill to strip Memphis, Tennessee, of $250,000 after the city opted to remove the busts of Confederate President Jefferson Davis and Confederate General and Ku Klux Klan leader Nathan Bedford Forrest.
+On June 9, 2020, Holt voted as a member of the House Naming, Designating, & Private Acts Committee against removal of a bust honoring Forrest from the Tennessee State Capitol building.

 Personal

-Andy Holt is married to Ellie Anderson Holt, with whom he has seven children.
-The Holts own and operate a farm near Dresden, Tennessee.
+Andy Holt is married to Ellie Holt, whom he met while attending the University of Tennessee.
+Together, they have five children.
+The two own and operate a farm near Dresden, Tennessee.
+They attend Long Heights Baptist Church in McKenzie, where they teach youth Bible classes and where Holt is a deacon.

 Holt also works for Bethel University and is a member of the Weakley County Farm Bureau Board of Directors.

-Representative Holt is a member and deacon at Long Heights Baptist Church in McKenzie, Tennessee.